Word on the street is that yoga can actually be a fantastic cardio workout.

 If you have the basics under control already, it’s time to look ahead to cardio yoga flows, which will pick up the pace a little bit.
 Per Parade, yoga is one of the best exercises to strengthen your core.
 Since our focus around here is on power yoga, most of the classes we offer online will give you a cardio workout!
 It’s sort of an embarrassment of workout riches, but we also know there’s a downside:

 It can feel overwhelming to know which cardio yoga workout to choose!

-Say goodbye to the days of overwhelm, though, because our custom cardio yoga workout plan is here to save the day!
+Say goodbye to the days of overwhelm, though, because our custom power yoga workout plan is here to save the day!
 This plan walks you through four full weeks of cardio yoga flows that will get your heart pumping and your body feeling strong.
 You’ll know exactly which classes to take over the course of your first month of cardio yoga workouts.